CorradoLanera/devubesp/README.md

     data.

-    The folder `analyses/` is stored in the first level inside of the package-folder, so it is easy to find, and use them for the analyses.
+    The folder `analyses/` is stored in the first level inside of the package-folder `prjname/`, so it is easy to find, and use them for the analyses.
 On the other hande, `analyses/` is `.Rbuildignore`d from the package, this way it that can be git-tracked (by default it is) but it is not provided in the package boundle.\[2\] Hence, the package can be safely shared both through GitHub or CRAN without risk to share data or analyses, and everyone (future-you too) can easily use all the function you provide with the package as simply